-Alaska's transportation infrastructure is sparse with 640 square miles of land for every mile of paved road.
-Only 20 percent of Alaska's roads are paved versus 91 percent average for the other 49 states.
+Approximately 35% percent of Alaska's public roads are paved.
 Many places in Alaska have no road access and are accessible only by air, ferry or rail.
 ARRC subsidizes essential public transportation services to roadless areas where thousands of people live and recreate.
 This includes the year-round Hurricane Turn flagstop service and the Anchorage-Fairbanks (October through April) Aurora winter train service.